 7. Establish effective communications

-8. Share data to maintain trust
+8. Share data to maintain trust with your stakeholders

 9. Challenge your decisions, and seek feedback

 Monitoring the outcomes of stakeholder strategy is not enough.
 For effective stakeholder management, you should delve into your data, collect feedback both internally and externally, and pick out anything that isn’t working the way you need it to.
 Question the decisions underlying ineffective activities, and revise your strategy if need be.

 10. Go back to 1 and do it again…